federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 There have been problems with resizing the component.
 Note that I started with a multiplatform HD application, not the 3D application.
 There is a little difference between the two.
-I have always been using the HD application where the TViewport3D is a normal component on the form, and from here on I will just say Viewport.
+I have always been using the HD application where the TViewport3D is a normal component on the form.
+From here on I will just say Viewport.

-The first problem is obvious when you look at the Resize method.
+The first problem is obvious when you look at the Resize method of the Viewport.
 The Viewport will by default destroy the current context and create a new one whenever the component is resized.

 ```pascal